Endoscopic Spine Surgery

-What types of conditions can endoscopic spine surgery treat?
+The benefits of endoscopic spine surgery

 Why isn’t all spine surgery done this way?